 SEASONAL HOLIDAYS:

-In 2024, Easter is early (in March) so that means the major observances for April this year are Ramadan (which continues from March until April 10), Passover (April 22- April 30) and Earth Day (April 22).
-Each with their own unique food based traditions.
-That means lots of content ideas!
+In 2026, the major observances for April Easter (Good Friday is April 3 and Easter Sunday is April 5), Passover (April 1- April 9) and Earth Day (April 22).
+Each have their own unique food based traditions which means there’s lots of content ideas!

 • the food!